- 1 Section A

 - 3 Testosterone Production

 Naturally produced testosterone plays a very important role in male/female metabolic function.
-Lowered testosterone is a chronic epidemic that is threatening lives all around the world.
-In this Page, I will first describe testosterone’s functions and mention a few deleterious effects of acquiring a status characterized by low testosterone (Section A) and conclude with multiple ways to boost testosterone levels naturally (Section B)
+Low testosterone is a chronic epidemic that is threatening the very survival of Humanity.
+During the last 40 years, men in general have lost close to fifty percent of their sperm count.
+In this Page, I will first describe testosterone’s functions and mention a few deleterious effects that results from having low testosterone.
+(Section A) Thereafter, I will conclude with multiple ways to boost testosterone holistically (Section B) and what a holistic testosterone enhancement protocol looks like.
+(Section C)

 Functions of Testosterone

-Testosterone is an anabolic steroid hormone that plays a critical role in metabolism, sex drive, muscle building, mood regulation, memory & cognitive function.
-Normal testosterone levels play a huge role in maintaining optimal weight as well as reducing risk of degenerative diseases such as osteoporosis, heart disease, diabetes, & certain cancers (1, 2, 3).
+Testosterone is an anabolic steroid hormone that plays a critical role in metabolism, sex drive, muscle building, sport peak performance, mood regulation, memory, cognitive function and longevity.
+Normal testosterone levels play an important role in maintaining optimal weight as well as reducing risk of degenerative diseases such as osteoporosis, heart disease, diabetes, & certain cancers.
+(1, 2, 3).

 Women produce testosterone but in significantly lower amounts than men.
-In the man, testosterone is produced in the testes and adrenal glands.
-Meanwhile, women produce it in the adrenals & ovaries.
-Testosterone is known to peak in the early twenties and then drop about 10% with each successive decade.
+Testosterone receptors in women are located in the nurturing section of the brain while for men, testosterone receptors are located in the “hunting” part of the brain.
+In man, testosterone is produced in the testes and adrenal glands while women produce this molecule in the adrenals & ovaries.
+On average, for the mainstreamers, testosterone is known to peak in the early twenties and then drop about 10% with each successive decade.
+Current estimates are that 30 percent of American men are affected by hypogonadism—T levels below 300 ng/dL.
+Average T levels have been dropping in men over the past 40 years.

 Top: This decline, called andropause, is for the average male living a non-holistic lifestyle.
 Men living a holistic lifestyle necessarily have higher testosterone levels, see below for the evidence.
 For mainstream unholistic males, andropause starts around 40 years old and decline on average about one percent per year.

-Men are said to lose 1.5% of their testosterone production each year beyond 30.
-Men who lose a greater proportion of their testosterone are said to have andropause (4).
+Most men, in particular mainstream men who do not live holistically lose from 1 percent to 1.5% of their testosterone production each year beyond 30.
+Men who lose a greater proportion of their testosterone enter the phase know as andropause (4).

 Aromatase is an enzyme that is found in estrogen producing cells located in the adrenal glands, ovaries, placenta, testicles, brain and fat tissue.
-Higher levels of aromatase in the body convert more testosterone and progesterone into estrogen.
+Higher levels of aromatase in the body convert testosterone and progesterone into estrogen.
 This process of converting androgenic hormones into estrogens is called aromatization.
+Obesity and environmental toxins are among the suspected causes if only because excess body fat increases the action of aromatase enzymes in men’s bodies.
+Aromatase transforms testosterone into estrogen, causing a man’s T levels to drop even further.
+Environmental toxins may damage men’s testosterone-making machinery, beginning in the very earliest stages of development in the mother’s body.

-Elevated aromatase activity and estrogen dominance are some of the most common factors associated with breast, uterine and ovarian cancers in women (7).
-Prostate, colon and breast cancer in men are associated with estrogen dominance.
+In this perspective, elevated aromatase activity and estrogen dominance are some of the most common factors associated with breast, uterine and ovarian cancers in women (7).
+Prostate, colon and breast cancer in men are also associated with estrogen dominance.

 Stress Hormones and Testosterone:

 Chronic stress is one of the biggest factors that must be addressed in order to boost testosterone.
 The body produces stress hormones and in particular high cortisol when faced with chronic chemical, physical, & emotional stressors.
-Cortisol is the anti-thesis to testosterone.
+The more cortisol is produced, the less the body is able to activate the sex hormones.

-The testicles produce an enzyme called 11ßHSD-1 which protects your testosterone molecules from the effects cortisol.
-During times of prolonged stress and chronically elevated cortisol, there simply is too much cortisol for 11ßHSD-1 to handle.
-This results in testosterone molecules being destroyed inside the gonads before they even enter the bloodstream (8, 9).
+In this perspective, the testicles produce an enzyme called 11ßHSD-1 which protects testosterone molecules from the effects cortisol.
+During times of prolonged stress and chronically elevated cortisol, the 11ßHSD-1 enzyme gets depleted.
+(8, 9).

 Additionally, high stress hormone production reduces the amount of testosterone production through a process called pregnenolone steal.
 Elevated stress will also increase aromatase activity and convert testosterone into estrogen creating a state of estrogen dominance (10).